 Antibacterial and other similar treatments that are prescribed orally or intravenously, work differently.
 Instead, other organisms, which are known to be the enemy of certain types of diseases, are introduced into your system.
 Then, the organisms themselves do the work in directly killing off the infecting cells.
 There are a few downsides to this approach.

-Whatever the situation, it is more advantageous to build-up and maintain a balanced and well-functioning immune system, before being exposed to threatening diseases.
-The bonus is that most of the things we can do to help our immune system, also go a long way to enhancing your overall health and longevity.
+Whatever the situation, it is more advantageous to build-up and maintain a balanced and well-functioning immune system, before being exposed to diseases.
+The bonus is that most of the things we can do to help your immune system, also go a long way to enhancing your overall health and longevity.
 For that reason, lets now explore what we can actually do.